impossibleDoctor/ece197-assignments/README.md

 ### Install
-To start, you may install the required python packages for the scripts by running the following command
+Before you start, you may install the required python packages for the scripts by running the following command
 ```
 pip install -r requirements.txt
 ```